PX4/PX4-Devguide/en/debug/jtag_pins.md

 # Hardware Debug Interfaces (Debug Port)

 PX4 runs on hardware that typically provides at least two interfaces for on-target (hardware) debugging:
-- **ARM Serial Wire Debug (SWD) interface**: This is an ARM-processor alternative to the JTAG interface.
+- **ARM Serial Wire Debug (SWD):** This is an ARM-processor alternative to the JTAG debug port, with lower pin count.
   It is used for debugging firmware, and can also be used to add a new bootloader and/or firmware on a completely empty board (that does not have the USB bootloader installed).
 - **[System Console](../debug/system_console.md) (UART)**: The system console provides low-level access to the system, debug output and analysis of the system boot process (other consoles are available from telemetry/USB etc, but these do not provide such early access to boot sequence information).

-On Pixhawk-series boards these interfaces are usually exposed through a single port (though older boards may separate them).
+On Pixhawk-series boards these interfaces are usually exposed through a single port. (though older boards may separate them).
-On other boards, these may be separate.
+On older Pixhawk boards, and on other boards, these may be separate.

 > **Tip** Some boards may include additional interfaces.
   For example, Pixhawk FMUv5 will support Google ARM ETM Trace through a separate interface.

 This topic explains how to connect the system console, SWD interface, and other interfaces on different boards (actually performing the debugging is then covered in the associated [debugging topics](#debugging_topics)).

-## Interface Overview
+## Debug Interface Overview

 ### System Console

 The PX4 *System Console* is simply a UART that has specifically been configured for this purpose (in NuttX) on a particular board.
 You will need to connect the TX, RX and GND to your computer, either via an FTDI cable (converts UART TX/RX to USB serial), [Dronecode Probe](#dronecode_probe), or similar adapter.

-### Serial Wire Debug (SWD) Interface
+### ARM Serial Wire Debug (SWD)

+SWD is a physical interface for JTAG debugging that has low-pin count, and which has been designed for ARM-processors.

+SWD is a low pin-count physical interface for JTAG debugging on ARM-processors.
+Not all pins are required, and not all of them are available on all PX4 boards.

-PX4 requires the following pins for SWD.
-The pins should be connected on the corresponding pins of the flight controller board and SWD/JTAG device.
+SWD/PX4 requires the following pins (these should be connected on the corresponding pins of the flight controller board and SWD/JTAG device).

 Pin | Signal Type | Description
 --- | --- | ---